 He has been for more than 24 years Full Professor at University of Wisconsin-Madison; Professor of Civil and Environmental Engineering, Materials Science Program and Professor and Chair of Environmental Chemistry and Technology Program.
-Since June 2008 he is acting as Advisor and Principal Researcher of the Electrochemical Processes Unit at IMDEA Energy with special emphasis on energy storage for renewable energy systems and applications to energy efficient water desalination.
+Since June 2008 he is acting as Advisor of the Electrochemical Processes Unit at IMDEA Energy with special emphasis on energy storage for renewable energy systems and applications to energy efficient water desalination.

 He got his PhD at Johns Hopkins University in 1974.
 He had sabbatical leaves as visiting professor at the Institute of Ceramics and Glass CSIC - Madrid, Spain (1988-1989) and Université Catholique - Louvain, Belgium (1980-1981).
 Current research topics and key qualifications are: ceramic membranes; microporous ceramic materials; colloidal thin-film ceramics; colloid chemistry; catalysis, gas and liquid ceramic membrane separation processes; adsorption in aqueous systems; photocatalysis; photoelectrochemistry; batteries; ultra-capacitors and fuel cells.